 What are the symptoms of bladder control problems?

-Signs and symptoms of urinary incontinence can include
+Signs and symptoms of urinary incontinence (UI) can include

 - leaking urine during everyday activities, such as lifting, bending, coughing, or exercising

-- feeling a sudden, strong urge to urinate right away
+- being unable to hold in urine after feeling a sudden, strong urge to urinate

 - leaking urine without any warning or urge